Charles Lee (general): Lee's battle

-When news arrived at 05:00 on June 28 that the British were moving, Lee led the vanguard towards Monmouth Court House, where he discovered the British rearguard, which he estimated at around 2,000 troops.
+When news arrived at 05:00 on 28 June that the British were moving, Lee led the vanguard towards Monmouth Court House, where he discovered the British rearguard, which he estimated at 2,000 troops.
 He ordered Brigadier General Anthony Wayne with some 550 men to fix the rearguard in place while he led the remainder of the vanguard on a left hook with the intention of outflanking the British, but he neglected to inform his subordinates, Brigadier General Charles Scott and Brigadier General William Maxwell, of his plan.
 Lee's confidence crept into reports back to Washington that implied "the certainty of success."

 As soon as the British commander, General Sir Henry Clinton, received news that his rearguard was being probed, he ordered his main combat division to march back towards Monmouth Court House.
 Lee became concerned that his right flank would be vulnerable and moved with Lafayette's detachment to secure it.
 To his left, Scott and Maxwell were not in communication with Lee and not privy to his plan.
 They became concerned that the arriving British troops would isolate them, and decided to withdraw.
 To their left, Wayne's isolated troops, having witnessed the British marching back, were also withdrawing.
 Lee witnessed one of Lafayette's units pulling back after a failed attempt to silence some British artillery around the same time as one of his staff officers returned with the news that Scott had withdrawn.
 With his troops withdrawing without orders, it became clear to Lee that he was losing control of the vanguard, and with his immediate command now only 2,500 strong, he realized his plan to envelop the British rearguard was finished.
 His priority became the safety of his troops in the face of superior numbers, and he ordered a general retreat.

-Although Lee had significant difficulties communicating with his subordinates and could exercise only limited command and control of the vanguard, at unit level the retreat was generally conducted with a discipline that did credit to Steuben's training, and the Americans suffered few casualties.
+Lee had significant difficulties communicating with his subordinates and could exercise only limited command and control of the vanguard, but at unit level, the retreat was generally conducted with a discipline that did credit to Steuben's training, and the Americans suffered few casualties.
 Lee believed he had conducted a model "retrograde manoeuver in the face and under fire of an enemy" and claimed his troops moved with "order and precision."
 He had remained calm during the retreat but began to unravel at Ker's house.
 When two of General Washington's aides informed Lee that the main body was still some 2 mi away and asked him what to report back, Lee replied "that he really did not know what to say."
 Crucially, he failed to keep Washington informed of the retreat.